Daniel-TheProgrammer/Complete-Web-SIte-with-Backend-Using-Php-MYSQL-PDO/DTP/README.md

-# Acorn Stairlifts

-As part of an interview process, I was tasked with designing a small web application that demonstrated some relevant skills for Acorn Stairlifts.
-The parameters for the project allowed for a lot of freedom, and I was encouraged to be creative.
-I was given some sample marketing sites to consider too.

-#### Objectives

-* Demonstrate backend code skills using PHP / MySQL

-* Create a one-page micro-website

-* OK to use branding, copy, etc

-* Be original

-* Show thought processs

 ## Initial thoughts

 With only 48 hours to complete the project, I had to be realistic about what could be accomplished.
 It was essential to connect and query a database and elegantly display information about Acorn Stairlifts.